 - Prayer ministry.
 Please let us know if you would like us to pray for you or your loved one!
 We do various services for many needs at the Church and also of members in their homes.
 Services of prayer for the strength of marriages, those who have cancer, heart problems, have been in accidents, wounded by attacks, the armed forces, police, firefighters, deliverance from substance abuse, for better parenting, and many other causes.

 - Orphan ministry.
-We sponsor a local house for children who have been removed from households where they were abused, neglected, etc.)
+We sponsor a local house for children who have been removed from households where they were abused, neglected.
+We also contribute to St. Andrew Society of our Archdiocese which cares for abandoned children who are orphaned overseas in Ukraine.

-- Widow and Nursing Home outreach.
+- "You visited Me" outreach.
+Widow/Widower care, Nursing home care, Hospital visitations.
 We have been doing this for a decade, visiting those who are nursing home bound, praying with them, and bringing gifts on special holidays.

 - Veteran's and hospital ministry--visitation and gifts to Veteran's and staff of hospitals, including children's hospital.